 and because, through it all, part of you would still walk on, no matter how, over the waves.

 Indeed, you are about to walk on over the ways, calling an end to the way you have come and finding a different path.

 As you think about drawing this chapter to a close, it can be a rich time to consider how you want to say goodbye and “walk on”.
 Here are a few questions to help you consider.

 - What is it important that you do before you go?
 Who is it important that you spend time with?
 Is there anyone you want to make sure you acknowledge in some way, for their impact in your time abroad?

 - Are there any places you want to visit before leaving?
 Any last meals or coffees, monuments or other favorite spots that you want to bid farewell to?

 - When you imagine yourself at home a month from now, what are 1 or 2 mementos that you would want to have as memories of this time?
 What can you bring back that will conjure up these precious memories?
 Would they be particular objects, photos, writing, or something else?

 There is an art to saying goodbye.
 How do you want to do it?

 Taking Care Now

 Let’s move into the more practical, day in day out things that are important to do in high intensity periods like end-of-term.
-This for you is even higher intensity as it’s end-of-term plus moving out of your housing, saying goodbye, and returning home.
+This for you is even higher intensity.
+Because it’s end-of-term for students plus moving out of your housing, saying goodbye, and returning home.